-AirPort Extreme antenna windows
+AirPort Extreme/Bluetooth antenna window

-With an AirPort Extreme Base Station or other wireless hub, connect to the Internet wirelessly.
+With an optional AirPort Extreme Base Station or other wireless hub, connect to the Internet wirelessly.
+You can also wirelessly connect to devices equipped with Bluetooth wireless technology, such as mice, keyboards, personal digital assistants, and cell phones.